Winter Blooms, Berries and Bark

 While it’s easy to be overwhelmed by the spring rush, when often it seems that everything from azaleas to roses, blooms all at once, the winter garden offers a subtle beauty, one that’s quieter and requires that we take a closer look to appreciate its charms.
-Below are some plants to include in your garden that take center stage in winter.
+Consult a landscaper about including some of the showstoppers below in your garden this winter.

 Winter daphne (Daphne odora): For fragrant winter flowers, this evergreen shrub is hard to beat.
 Whether you grow it in a container or in the ground, make sure it gets good drainage.
 Zones 7 to 9.

-Witchhazels (Hamamelis x intermedia): These hybrids produce spidery-like fragrant flowers from January to March, (depends on the cultivar) ‘Arnold Promise’ has bright yellow blooms marked with red, while ‘Jelena’ has copper colored flowers and ‘Pallida’ has sulfur-yellow flowers .
-Many of the winter blooming witchhazels also exhibit colorful fall foliage.
+Witch hazels (Hamamelis x intermedia): These hybrids produce spidery fragrant flowers from January to March, (depends on the cultivar) "Arnold Promise" has bright yellow blooms marked with red, while "Jelena" has copper-colored flowers and "Pallida" has sulfur-yellow flowers.
+Many of the winter-blooming witch hazels also exhibit colorful fall foliage.

 Japanese apricot (Prunus mume): A small deciduous tree, this apricot is grown for its fragrant flowers which appear in January and February.
 The fruits are not known to be tasty.
 Depending on the cultivar, the flowers may be white, pink, dark pink, double or single.
 Zones 6 to 9.

-American holly (Ilex opaca): A native American classic, this evergreen holly has red fruits (there are also yellow fruited selections) that ripen in fall and persist well into winter.
+American holly (Ilex opaca): A native American classic, this evergreen holly has red fruit (there are also yellow fruited selections) that ripens in fall and persist well into winter.
 Many selections can grow 40 to 80’ tall at maturity.
 Only the female selections bear fruit, but they need a male pollinator.
 Zones 5 to 9.

 Paperbark maple (Acer griseum): This small tree has peeling cinnamon bark that stands out in the winter landscape.
 The dark green foliage often turns shades of red and orange in the fall.
 An aristocrat, this maple offers year-round beauty.
 Zones 4 to 8.